Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-I am confident that my qualifications and experiences make me a strong candidate for this role.
-I would welcome the opportunity to discuss further with you about how I can contribute to your team.
+I believe my abilities and experiences make me a suitable candidate for this role.
+I would appreciate the opportunity to speak with you further about how I can add value on your staff.

 Sincerely,